sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 #### What are tracking parameters and why would I want to remove them?

 Removing tracking parameters improve privacy and also make URLs more aesthetically pleasing.
 Tracking parameters are used by many websites to track your browsing activity across websites.
-[Read more.](https://en.wikipedia.org/wiki/UTM_parameters)
+[Learn more.](https://en.wikipedia.org/wiki/UTM_parameters)

 Pure Paste supports 200+ common tracking parameters (e.g. Google UTM) and it has special support for removing tracking from links to Twitter, Facebook, and TikTok.